 This organising idea has produced improved ways of treating mental distress and illness such as anger, depression, anxiety disorders, psychosis and addiction.

-The Human Givens theorises that our innate needs seek their fulfilment through the way we interact with our environment using the resources which nature 'gave' us.
-When our physical and/or emotional needs are not being met, or when our resources are being used incorrectly, unwittingly or otherwise, we suffer considerable distress, as do those around us.
+The Human Givens theorises that our innate needs seek their fulfilment through the way we interact with our environment, using the resources that nature 'gave' us.
+When our physical and/or emotional needs are not being met or when our resources are being used incorrectly, unwittingly or otherwise, we suffer considerable distress, as do those around us.

 It is by meeting our physical and emotional needs that we survive and develop as individuals and as a species.

 As animals, we are born into a material world where we need air to breathe, water to drink, nutritious food to eat as well as sleep.
 These are the paramount physical needs.
 Without them, we quickly die.

 We also need the freedom to stimulate our senses and exercise our muscles.
 In addition, we instinctively seek sufficient and secure shelter where we can grow and reproduce ourselves and bring up our children.
 These physical needs are intimately bound up with our emotional needs, which are the main focus of human givens psychology and therapy.